-If you want to remove someone from the task you can place your mouse over its row, and then on the right side a button Remove appears.
+If you want to remove someone from the task you can place your mouse over its row, and then on the right side a button Remove will appear.

-If you want to create a new subtask, you can click on the Add new subtask button and a form loads where you can enter the basic information for it (only Name is mandatory).
-After you are done filling the form in, click on Create subtask.
+If you want to create a new subtask, you can click on the Add new subtask button and a form will load where you can enter the basic information for it (only Name is mandatory).
+After you are done filling it in, click on Create.

 In the documents tab you can attach files to the task, view already attached files and delete attached files.

-You can add metadata to document by clicking the three dots menu and selecting the Add content type item.
-This opens a panel below where you can enter the content type (for example Contract) and based on the selected content additional fields appear.
+You can add metadata to document by clicking on the content type link.
+This will open a panel below where you can enter the content type (for example Contract) and based on the selected content additional fields will appear.
 In order to save your metadata, you have to press the Save button on the header area.